AdHoc-Protocol/AdHoc-protocol/README.md

   - `.proto` - it means the provided `.proto` file is in [Protocol Buffers](https://developers.google.com/protocol-buffers) format.
 The utility will send it to the server to convert into Adhoc protocol description format.
 If there is a path to a folder among the arguments the utility will use this folder as the intermediate result output folder.
 Otherwise -  the utility will use the current working directory.

-⚠️Besides the command-line arguments, the AdHocAgent utility needs:
+⚠️In addition to the command-line arguments, the AdHocAgent utility needs the following:
-- `AdHocAgent.toml` - the file that contains
+- An `AdHocAgent.toml` - the file that contains
-  - URL to the code-generating server.
+  - The URL of the code-generating server.
-    And paths to local:
+    And paths to the local IDE:
   - IDE,
   - [7zip compression](https://www.7-zip.org/download.html) utility(used for best compression)

-AdHocAgent utility search `AdHocAgent.toml` file next to self.
+AdHocAgent utility will search for the `AdHocAgent.toml` file next to self.
-If the utility cannot find the file in this location, it generates the template of this file.
+If it cannot find the file in this location, it will generate a template that you can update with your configuration information.
 Thus it is only necessary to update the information in this file according to your configuration.

 # Overview